Android Q confirmed for the Essential Phone

-Essential have confirmed that PH-1 devices will receive Android Q – the next version of the Google’s mobile operating system, which is likely to be released next summer.
+Essential has confirmed that PH-1 devices will receive Android Q, the next version of Google’s mobile operating system, which is likely to be released next summer.

 The company, which is led by Andy Rubin, one of the original creators of Android, broke the news in the latest edition of the company’s monthly Reddit ‘Ask Me Anything’ (AMA).